 Alright.
 With a mantra of ‘Don’t drop the kite.
-Don’t drop the kite’ I went on on my 9m and had the whole spot for myself.
+Don’t drop the kite’ I went out on my 9m and had the whole spot for myself.
 I fooled around in the waves and the butter flat, seaweed covered flats for a good hour until I spotted a very dark cloud quickly approaching.
-Ride it out and come in later or land and pack down quick as fuck before the rain hits us?
+Ride it out and come in later or land and pack down in a haste before the rain hits us?

 Beat the rain

 Five years ago I would’ve stayed out and logged some more time on the water.
 In 2019 I’m a feel-good mothafuckah and opted for a clean packdown and an early lunch.

 My big brother taught me to leave at the peak of an event, when you’re having the most fun.
 This way you’ll remember the event with fond memories.
 So that’s what I did, even if the rain cloud only hit us marginally and was far from as intense as I had feared.